TL;DR: Executive Summary

 Use IFS Cloud’s Learning Management and Operational Intelligence tools to support continuous improvement.

-To make your data governance initiative even more effective, consider the following best practices for 2025:
+To make your data governance initiative even more effective, consider the following best practices:

 Common Challenges and How to Overcome Them